This Clover Club cocktail is simultaneously sweet and tart. Learn how to make this frothy pre-prohibition cocktail at

 Thirsty for More Cocktails?

-Check out our Americano, Aviation, Bee’s Knees, Boulevardier, Caipirinha, Creamsicle, Daiquiri, Diplomat, Eggnog, French 75, G+T, Gibson, Gimlet, Grasshopper, Hemingway Daiquiri, Manhattan, Martinez, Mauresque, Mint Julep, Mojito, Moscow Mule, Negroni, Old Fashioned, Pink Lady, Porto Tonico, Sidecar, Spicy Margarita, Tomate and Whiskey Ginger cocktail recipes.
+Check out our Amaretto Sour, Americano, Aviation, Bee’s Knees, Black Russian, Boulevardier, Caipirinha, Creamsicle, Daiquiri, Diplomat, Eggnog, French 75, G+T, Gibson, Gimlet, Grasshopper, Hemingway Daiquiri, Manhattan, Martinez, Mauresque, Mint Julep, Mojito, Moscow Mule, Mudslide, Negroni, Old Fashioned, Pink Lady, Porto Tonico, Sidecar, Spicy Margarita, Tomate, Whiskey Ginger, White Lady and White Russian cocktail recipes.

 About the Authors